MicrosoftDocs/msteams-docs/msteams-platform/concepts/tabs/tabs-requirements.md

 ## Tabs on mobile clients

 > [!NOTE]
 > Embedded personal (static) tabs for mobile clients is currently in [Developer Preview](~/resources/dev-preview/developer-preview-intro.md).
 When developer preview is enabled on the mobile client, the `contentUrl` will be loaded inside the Teams mobile client.
-> For existing store applications if your app does not work well on mobile we will display a banner notifying the user that it is recommended to use the **Open in broswer** functionality to open the `websiteUrl` in the browser.
+See [Guidelines for apps on mobile clients](~/resources/design/framework/mobile.md).

 Tabs behave differently on the iOS and Android Teams clients than on the Teams desktop or web clients.